aTerriblySadCat/aterriblysadcat.github.io/reports/uselessdisk/uselessdiskaddendum.md

 All systems, aside from the Host, are virtual machines running on the Host within VirtualBox.
 Snapshots were taken of the systems before the analysis.

-The pfSense firewall has a NAT rule to allow traffic SSH (port 22) traffic from the host via OPT1 to reach the Ubuntu Server that is on the LAN.
+The pfSense firewall has a NAT rule to allow SSH (port 22) traffic from the host via OPT1 to reach the Ubuntu Server that is on the LAN.

 The pfSense firewall also has a firewall rule that allows HTTPS (port 443) traffic from the host via OPT1 to reach itself.